ParaMigi/dodona-exercises/exercises/Vowels and consonants -io/description/description.en.md

 - Special case: `y`, because whether this is a vowel or consonant depends on the pronunciation.
 We will not consider this letter for this exercise and it will not appear.
 - Space: if a sentence is given there will be spaces between the words.
 The spaces should count to neither of the two categories.
 - Capital letters: for the convenience of the exercise we will only work with lowercase letters in this exercise.
 So you do not need to account for capital letters.
+- Accents: for the convenience of the exercise there will be no accents on any of the letters in the tests.
+So you do not need to account for any accents.
 </details>

 <br>